Revenue Multiples for High-Growth Firms

 Enterprise value matters here (not market cap) because it captures the value available to all capital providers.
 A company funded entirely by venture debt looks different from one funded entirely by equity, even if both have the same revenue.

-The durable lesson: Always use enterprise value for revenue multiples so you are comparing apples to apples across different capital structures.
+What this means in practice: Always use enterprise value for revenue multiples so you are comparing apples to apples across different capital structures.

 For a company with: